OpenMDAO/OpenMDAO-Framework/docs/quick-ref/bazaar.rst

 ::

   %cd /buildout
-  %python2.6 isolated_bootstrap.py   (Always run this script before building on working_main.)
+  %python2.6 isolated_bootstrap.py    (Required script that must be run before building on "working_main.")
-  %bin/buildout 		     (Makes sure you can build on "working_main after the merge.)
+  %bin/buildout 		      (Makes sure you can build on "working_main" after the merge.)
+  %bin/docs			      (Displays the documentation.)
   %bin/test --all		      (Runs the test suite.
-All tests must pass before you can commit changes to "working_main.")
+All tests must pass before you can commit your
+                                       changes to "working_main.")

 .. note::